Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 - Please be supportive of any member of your household who tests positive for Covid-19.
 In particular, please take care not to assign blame.
 We must all strive to keep ourselves and others safe, taking responsibility for our actions.
 However, the virus can be contracted in various ways and not everything is within our control.

 LMH is fundamentally a place of academic learning.
 It also includes a high-density residential site.
 You are never far from another resident.
 Everyone should have the opportunity to do their work without disturbance.
-With a significant proportion of teaching taking place online, more people will be working in their College rooms during the daytime, as well as in the evening and during the night.
-Unnecessary noise and disturbance is not permitted on College premises at any time, but especially between 2300 and 0800.
+Especially during the night (between 2300 and 0800), all noise must be kept to a minimum to enable residents to sleep, study, and prepare for examinations.
 If you are disturbed by someone else’s noise, especially outside your College household, please contact the Lodge in the first instance.

-Whilst Covid-19 remains a threat to our community, social gatherings of people from different households outside, as well as inside the College cannot be permitted.
-Please avoid social gatherings, especially around the bar area or on the lawns.
-The porters and other College staff have the right to request identification of anyone in breach of College rules, and you are responsible for complying with all reasonable requests.
+The porters, Junior Welfare Deans, and other College staff have the right to request identification of anyone in breach of College rules, and you are responsible for respecting and complying with all reasonable requests.

 Lodge: Tel: 01865 274300